 instructs the Director of the Radiocommunication Bureau

-1 to maintain and process notices concerning HAPS that were received by the Bureau prior to 20 October 2007 and provisionally recorded in the Master International Frequency Register, only until 1 January 2012, unless the notifying administration informs the Bureau before that date that a particular assignment has been brought into use and provides the complete set of data elements of Appendix 4;

-to examine all assignments to HAPS in the fixed service notified prior to 1 January 2020 and apply the provisions of resolves 1, 2, 3, 4 and 5 and the respective calculation methodologies included in Recommendation ITU-R F.1820 and Recommendation ITU-R SF.1843.
+o examine all assignments to HAPS in the fixed service notified prior to 1 January 2020 and apply the provisions of resolves 1, 2, 3, 4 and 5 and the respective calculation methodologies included in Recommendation ITU-R F.1820 and Recommendation ITU-R SF.1843.

 Reasons: To modify the existing Resolution 122 which supports a worldwide designation to HAPS to allow for increases in EIRP density levels during periods of rain.